bitfumes/laravel-multiauth/README.md

 php artisan multiauth:seed --role=super
 ```

-Now you can login your admin side by going to https://localhost:8000/admin with creadential of email = 'super@admin.com' and password = 'secret'.
+Now you can login your admin side by going to https://localhost:8000/admin with creadential of email = super@admin.com and password = secret
 Obviously you can later change these things.

 ## Register new Admin